ArkarHein44/web-dev-foundation/README.md

 # WDF-Batch-10 (Dataland Technology)
-This is the first step of my web dev journey.
+  - This is the first step of my web dev journey.
-Special Thank to Sir Tin Htut Aung (Founder and Teacher of dataland technology).
+  - Special Thank to Sir Tin Htut Aung (Founder and Teacher of dataland technology).
-This is my memory of web dev foundation journey at dataland technology.
+  - This is my memories of web dev foundation journey at dataland technology.

 # I learned
-  I learned
   - HTML
   - CSS
   - Javascript